sebanc/linuxloops/Readme/Distro-notes.md

 - Login your steam account.
 - Launch the gamescope session.

 Currently, aside from AMD GPU which are generally well supported, the SteamOS session is not fully stable on all GPU (due to different gamescope / mesa / steam issues).
-The following should help fixing issues with Intel and Nvidia GPUs.
+The following steps should help fixing issues with Intel and Nvidia GPUs.
-- Opt-in the beta of the steam client (the option is in the first page in the application settings).
+- Opt-in the beta of the steam client (the option is in the first page of the application settings).
-- Build the below specific branch of mesa:
+- Install this specific branch of the mesa package:
 ```
 git clone https://aur.archlinux.org/mesa-git.git
 cd mesa-git/